waagsociety/air_quality_sensor_kit/MUV Kit/Hardware/README.md

 | ------------- | ------------- |

 #### Final Assembly
 The SDS011 sensor connects to the sensors pcb with its cable.
-All the other modules use Grove universal 4 pin wire.
+All the other modules use Grove - Universal 4 Pin Unbuckled 20cm Cable.
 <img src="images/final_assembly.jpg">

+### BOM notes
+Many items in the BOM can be bought only in minimum amount, when you actually are going to use one or two component.
+The total cost is therefore expressed as:
+* total purchase: the cost of the purchase, buying the minimum amount per items
+* cost of 1 kit: considering the cost of only the component used in the kit.

+for example: if you buy the "feather header 1" from Farnell, you have to buy 10 components even if you are going to use only one.
+In the purchase cost the item "feather header 1" is 12€ but in the single cost of one kit, the item value is 1,2€.

+The kit showed in this repo doesn't have the O3 sensor, but the you can find indication about the boards and how to connect it to the kit.